blindman67/EZIsometric/README.md

 EZIsometric.pixelArt.drawRect and EZIsometric.pixelArt.drawFillRect now round down to rather than up the find the right and bottom edges
 Made Pattern a Function constructor and added it methods to the prototype Added Pattern.position and Pattern.appendColor

+July 20 2016
+Fixed bug in error helpers that resulted in a new unrelated error being throw

 **Basics**